-The vast majority of our colleagues are shareholders and have a personal and vested interest in the long-term success of Record through equity ownership and the majority of shares in Record are currently owned by employees.
-It remains our policy to discuss any material changes proposed to Executive Directors' remuneration with major institutional shareholders in advance of any implementation.
+The vast majority of our colleagues are shareholders and have a personal and vested interest in the long-term success of Record through equity ownership.
+It remains our policy to discuss any substantive proposed changes to the Group's remuneration structures with key external shareholders in advance of any implementation.